openmanuscript/minuscript/doc/scenes/spec.md

-This is a specification for manuscript v1.0, a database for a text-based workflow for creating manuscripts.
+This is a specification for Open Manuscript v1.0, a database for a text-based workflow for creating manuscripts.
 There are a set of required and optional directories and files.
 This specification allows other files and directories to be present under the main manuscript directory, but they are not part of this  specification.

 At the most basic level, a manuscript is a pairing of an author and a sequence of chapters.
-Meta data tags througout the specification capture additional data that can be included to enrich a properly formatted manuscript.
+Meta data tags throughout the specification capture additional data that can be included to enrich a properly formatted manuscript.

+**OPEN MANUSCRIPT DATA SPECIFICATION**

+The Open Manuscript data specification is a set of files and directories contained within a single top level directory.

-- `manuscript/` directory (required).
+- **manuscript directory** (required) top level directory (required).
 This is the top level of the data.
 This specification imposes no restrictions on naming this directory.

-- `author file` (required).
+- **author_file** (required).
 A properly formatted `JSON` file describing the author of this manuscript.
 The specification is below.
 Name is not specified by this document.
+There must be at least one author file.

-- `manuscript file` (required).
+- **manuscript_file** (required).
 A properly formatted `JSON` file that describes the names and order of the chapters, and which scenes go into them.
 The specification is below.
 Name of this file is not specified by this document.
+There must be at least one manuscript file.

-- `scans/` (optional).
+- **scans/** (optional).
 This is a directory for scanned pages that can be incorporated into the manuscript.
 The assumption is that a single scan is a scan of a full page of notes, a typewritten page, or other non-digital writing.
 Scans can be one of the supported image types: [.pdf, .jpg, .png].

-- `scenes/` (required).
+- **scenes/** (required).
 This is a directory containing scene files.
 There may be unused scenes (scenes not noted in a `manuscript` file).

 ```
-    EXAMPLE
+    EXAMPLE of manuscript data

     adventure/
         author.json